 Influencing a model’s training data influences the resultant model

 Each large language model is, in essence, a vast array of parameters known as ‘weights’.
-These weights are the result of a computationally expensive training process that makes use of huge quantities of content.
+These weights are the result of a lengthy training process that makes use of huge quantities of content.

 If you can somehow influence some of the content that is used for training a model, you’ll be influencing the resultant model.